 - Enrolled students with Overseas, EU, or Islands fee status must be experiencing unexpected and unforeseeable financial difficulties due to circumstances which could not have been predicted at the start of their course.
 Applications are assessed by the University Hardship Committee at its termly meeting.
 Students are considered for an award of up to £6,000 (usually a combination a grant and loan at this level).

-Please note that returning students and UK undergraduates who commenced a course in 20-21, and whose finances have been impacted by the Coronavirus pandemic should contact their college hardship officer for further guidance on applying to the COVID-19 Hardship Fund (CHF), as it is not possible to apply to the Oxford Hardship Fund in conjunction with CHF.
+Please note that students whose finances have principally been affected by the Coronavirus pandemic should contact their college hardship officer for further guidance on applying to the COVID-19 Assistance Fund (CAF).
+It is not possible to apply to the Oxford Hardship Fund in conjunction with the COVID-19 Assistance Fund.

 What is the application procedure and deadlines?

 Students should contact their college hardship officer to request an Oxford Hardship Fund application form and discuss their application.
 The hardship officer varies across colleges but could be your Senior Tutor, Bursar or Academic Administrator.
 Complete application forms including any relevant supporting documentation requested in the form should be submitted by the college to Student Fees and Funding as soon as possible and by the appropriate deadline listed below: